*This article was originally written for our Swiss market, it may contain Swiss references.

 The big picture: When assessing companies, the first question we ask is: “Does this company promote the kind of world this customer would like to live in in the future?”.
 That includes how the company does business, but also what it does, and how this fits with the kind of world you want to live in.

 The laser beam: If a company passes that test, we take a deep dive into raw Environmental, Social & Governance data from our independent research specialist.
 Making our own comprehensive assessments, we fill the gaps in this ESG data by also considering the company’s product impact, its momentum score, and more.
 We detail these issues in our article: Greenwashing in Impact Investment?
 Here’s how we fight it.

 Transparency: Before you invest with Yova, you will see exactly where your money is going.
 You see the full list of companies, and what share they take in your portfolio.
 This is different to many sustainable funds, where you typically know about 25 percent of the companies in your portfolio.

 Personalisation: The beauty of our approach is that your investment is unique to you.
-Using our easy online tool (coming soon for EU customers), you pick the sustainable and socially responsible investment themes that are most important to you.
+Using our easy online tool (join our waitlist here to be among the first to try Yova when it launches in Germany), you pick the sustainable and socially responsible investment themes that are most important to you.
 Then, we show you exactly what stocks we recommend.
 You can remove any companies you don’t love, and adjust your risk profile.
 With every adjustment you make, our algorithm makes sure your portfolio is financially sound.

 Want to test us out?